Severely Wounded Veteran & Charity Storage Lead the Way to Help Heroes Heal

 Now back to our inspiration: Chief Warrant Officer Sherman Gillums, Jr. was an active duty Marine for 12 years and now serves as Chief Strategy Officer at American Veterans (Sherman Gillums Jr Bio).

 He says, “People still have a bias for compassion.
 Whenever I deployed overseas or transferred to a new duty station, many people helped me, including some who worked in this business.
 I had to put everything in storage.
 Whether it was a self-storage company or a company that packed and stored everything for me, they were all critical to my success as I transitioned.”

 Four months after the September 11, 2001, attacks, as he prepared to deploy to Afghanistan with the 1st Marine Division, he sustained a cervical spine injury that ended his military career.
 His circumstances changed, and his need for help increased exponentially.
 People responded.

 “Whenever I’d look someone in his or her eyes and asked for help, every man and woman I ever reached out to stopped and helped.
 I’ve never felt overlooked,” says Sherman.

 Hearing Sherman Gillums, Jr. share his entire story is a real opportunity.
-Please save the date for his Keynote at the Operational Symposium in the 20th Annual Arizona Self-Storage Conference, September 27, 2018.
+Please make plans to join us for his Keynote at the Operational Symposium in the 20th Annual Arizona Self-Storage Conference, September 27, 2018.